Computational Analysis of Gender Depiction in the Comedias of Calder\'on de la Barca: Methods

-The final phase in the development of language models consists in the emergence of large language models (LLMs) which result from massive scaling up the phase-3 models.
-As a result, LLMs are to a substantial degree task-agnostic (i.e., do not require fine-tuning) and can be instructed (``prompted'') directly to carry out some task \parencite{10.1145/3560815}.
-To solve a classification task, for example, models can be asked to answer 'yes' or 'no' similar to the way a human annotator would be instructed.
+The final phase in the development of language models consists in the emergence of large language models (LLMs) which result from massive scaling up of the model training.
+The resulting LLMs are to a substantial degree task-agnostic (i.e., do not require fine-tuning) and can be instructed (`prompted’) directly to carry out some task (\cite{liu_2023a}).
+To solve a classification task, for example, models can be asked to answer `yes’ or `no’ similar to the way a human annotator would be instructed.

 For the task we consider in this study -- predicting the gender of a character in a drama based on (some part of) their utterances -- both contextualized embedding models and LLMs are plausible candidates to develop classifiers.
 We decided to build our classifier on top of a contextualized embedding model.
-Such models are typically much smaller, (and thus computation efficient), they are more transparent (the training process of most LLMs is confidential \parencite{10.1145/3571884.3604316}), and prompt-based approaches face problems regarding robustness and bias \parencite{ceronetal24}.
+Such models are typically much smaller (and thus computation efficient), they are more transparent (the details of the training processes of almost all LLMs are confidential (\cite{liesenfeld_2023})), and prompt-based approaches face problems regarding robustness and bias (\cite{webson_2022}).